 NEXT Biometrics Inc has a 401-K plan for its employees, which allows employees to save for retirement with pre-tax funds.
 The company currently does not contribute to this plan but pays for its administration.

-NEXT Biometrics Taiwan Ltd has a pension plan to save for retirement by paying 6% of the salary but limited to TWD 9,000 (NOK 2,700) a month per employee.
+NEXT Biometrics Taiwan Ltd offers an employee pension plan to save for retirement by paying 6% of the salary, but capped at TWD 9000 per month per employee (NOK 2900 per month).